What is Drop Forging: Definition, Process, Types, Advantages, Applications, Die Design

 What to Consider for Die Design for Drop Forging?

-Some important factors in die design highlighted by Forsberg Technologies include draft angles, surfaces, fillets, ribs, louvers, and Venting to ensure easy parting and flow of displaced metal.
+Some important factors in die design highlighted by Forsberg Technologies include draft angles, surfaces, fillets, ribs, louvers, and venting to ensure easy parting and flow of displaced metal.

 Drop forging is a versatile metal forming technique capable of producing strong, complex parts in high volumes for many industries.